fashberg/WThermostatBeca/README.md

     fan_mode_state_topic: "home/bedroom/stat/things/thermostat/properties"
     fan_mode_state_template: "{{value_json.fanMode}}"
 ```
-If you have several thermostates you can anchor some settings while defining the first device and refer later on.
+If you have several thermostats you can anchor some settings while defining the first device and refer later on.
 Example:
 ```yaml
 climate:
 - platform: mqtt